fbielejec/fbielejec.github.io/_posts/2018-09-20-parity-import.md

 sudo apt-get install ethereum
 ```

-Finally you need [Parity](https://github.com/paritytech/parity-ethereum/releases) software insatlled and on you `PATH`.
+Finally you need [Parity](https://github.com/paritytech/parity-ethereum/releases) installed and on you `PATH`.

 # <a name="export"> Exporting MetaMask private key </a>